Kennifu/Predicting_Room_Occupancy/README.md

 + Final Recommendation and Discussion

 **Results (spoilers!!)**:

-A binary decision tree classifier wins by a longshot.
-My paper gives the numbers to show you why this is the case.
+A binary decision tree classifier wins by a longshot, with only a 2% error rate on predictions compared to the other classification methods, which have about a 7% error rate.